Nature Play QLD BioBlitz!

 Nature Play QLD supports you by providing FREE outdoor classroom day lesson plans, specifically created for this event to use as you wish.
 Lesson plans have been developed for all children, whether they’re in early years, kindergarten, prep, or primary school.
 Furthermore, all primary lesson plans are linked to the appropriate Australian National Curriculum, and resources to support My Time, Our Place outcomes.
 All early years nature play experiences and learning activities support the learning outcomes of the Early Years Learning Framework.

 Lesson Plans are available here now!!
 Please support us by pledging if you are using these lesson plans.

-All registered children receive a FREE Nature Play Passport to An Amazing Childhood to use during your Outdoor Classroom Day adventure.
+FREE Nature Play Passport to An Amazing Childhood to use during your Outdoor Classroom Day adventure.
 There are over 300 fun Nature Play missions to choose from online, which will beautifully compliment your outdoor play day.
 The Nature Play Passport is a fun way for children to record outdoor learning and activities they undertake, and provides them with additional incentives to go outdoors more often.
 They are a resource that can be used long after Outdoor Classroom Day QLD has passed.
-Passports can take up to 2 weeks to arrive; important if you want them in time for 7 September.
+Passports can take up to 2 weeks to arrive; important if you want them in time for 7 November.
 (Read more about using the Passports in education or large groups here).

 Pledge now to share your involvement in this campaign with us!

 Help to spread the word about Outdoor Classroom Day QLD!

 Use this button to share this page on your Facebook page.